philiporange/orac/README.md

 * **Prompt-as-config**: Define entire LLM tasks in YAML, including prompt text, parameters, default values, model settings, and file attachments.
 * **Flow orchestration**: Chain multiple prompts together with data flow and dependency management.
 Perfect for complex multi-step AI workflows.
+* **Autonomous agents**: ReAct-style agents that can reason and use tools to accomplish complex goals.
+* **Skills system**: Executable Python skills with YAML specifications for custom functionality.
+* **Tool registry**: Unified interface for discovering and using prompts, flows, and skills as agent tools.
 * **Hierarchical configuration**: Three-layer config system (base → prompt → runtime) with deep merging for flexible overrides.
 * **Templated inputs**: Use `${variable}` placeholders in prompt and system prompt fields.
 * **File support**: Attach local or remote files (e.g., images, documents) via `files:` or `file_urls:` in YAML or CLI flags.